latusikl/PhotoPlus/README.md

 ## What can it do?
 ---
 Both in fronend and in backend we used generic solutions for CRUD operations on database models (entities).
-User is authenticated via JWT which is genetated during login.
+User is authenticated with JWT that is genetated during login.

 Application provides 4 types of users with different possibilities.